Graham · Central Highlands

 - Can I bring my dog up Creag Ruadh?

-- Is there mobile signal on Creag Ruadh?
+- What's mobile reception like on Creag Ruadh?

 - Variable.
 EE intermittent above 500m; better signal on A86 corridor.